Last updated: June 3, 2026

 Documentation

-RecordFlow automatically archives your Zoom cloud recordings to Google Drive.
-This guide covers how to add the app, use its features, and remove it from your account.
+RecordFlow automatically archives Zoom cloud recordings to Google Drive.
+This guide covers installing the app, connecting Google Drive, and troubleshooting common issues.

-4. Review the requested permissions and click "Allow" to authorize
+2. Review the requested Zoom permissions and click "Allow" to authorize.

-5. You will be redirected to the RecordFlow dashboard, where you can connect Google Drive and start archiving
+3. You land on the RecordFlow dashboard, where you connect Google Drive and start archiving.

 No separate registration is required — your Zoom account is your RecordFlow account.